 Understanding where and how research has been used to promote equity and inclusion in education can support others to conduct and use research in transformative ways.
-To that end, Student Experience Research Network has documented two stories of research-based change in the Spotlight Series videos.
+To that end, in 2021, Student Experience Research Network documented two stories of research-based change in the Spotlight Series videos.

 The videos describe how education intermediary organizations Equal Opportunity Schools and Policy Analysis for California Education drew on research related to students’ experience of feeling respected as valued people and thinkers – and the policies, practices, and norms that shape that experience – to inform their work.
 Intermediary organizations play a key role in shaping decision-making by leaders in education systems and institutions and can be a powerful conduit for applying research in education practice and policy.